Colorado Elopement Guide

 The logistics, in one honest section

 Permits.
-Most National Forest and BLM spots on this list are permit-free for small, no-setup, leave-no-trace ceremonies under current rules.
+Most National Forest and BLM spots on this list are permit free for small, no setup, leave no trace ceremonies under current rules.
 National Parks always require permits.
 State parks and county sites vary.
-I track all of it, because a ranger rolling up mid-vows is a genre of story I refuse to let you have.
+I help with all of it.

 Marriage license.
-Colorado lets you self-solemnize: no officiant, no witnesses required.
+Colorado lets you mary yourselves so no officiant, no witnesses required.
 Any county's license works statewide, and yes, your dog can stamp the license.
-Every location on this page is legal-marriage-compatible.
+Every location on this page is legal marriage compatible.

 Seasons.
-High passes open ~Memorial Day–June and close with the first real snow.
+High passes open around Memorial Day and close with the first real snow.
 Winter shrinks this list to the plowed spots (Loveland Pass, RMNP's lower overlooks, Echo Lake), which is honestly plenty.
 Summer means afternoon thunderstorms above treeline, so we do big views in the morning.
 This is exactly the stuff I plan for you.

 Altitude.
 You parked at 12,000 feet, but your lungs don't know that.
 Hydrate, go slow, and let me carry things.
 There is an actual refrigerator in my car.
 The brie stays cold, the champagne stays colder.